 Select this option to deliver incoming messages to recipients even if the spam filter identifies these messages as spam.

 Select this option to remove any attachments from messages.
 Optionally, you can append text to notify recipients that attachments were removed.

 Check the Add more recipients box to set up additional, or secondary, deliveries for dual delivery or multiple delivery.

 Select Basic from the drop-down list to add individual email addresses, and then click Save.
 You can add multiple recipient addresses by clicking Add.

-- In the Options section, choose whether or not to perform the action only on unrecognized addresses.
+- In the Options section, choose whether to perform the action only on unrecognized addresses.
 You can also choose both recognized and unrecognized addresses.

 Note: Suspended users are considered unrecognized users.

-The Default routing tab enables you to configure multiple routing settings for your domain.
-Each routing setting specifies a recipient (or recipients) and an action to perform on any mail intended for the recipients.
+The Default routing tab lets you configure multiple routing settings for your domain.
+Each routing setting specifies a recipient or recipients and an action to perform on any mail intended for the recipients.

-- To assign first (highest) priority to a routing setting, in the Order column, type 1 adjacent to the setting.
+- To change the priority of a routing setting, click Reorder next to the setting.

 - Repeat these steps for assigning other priority numbers, such as 2 or 3.